Khonj: Overview

 The agriculture in Khonj is primarily wheat, oat, and dates.
 Khonj has the least amount of rainfall than any other part of Fars.

 Climate

 The city of Khonj is located at 27.890 degrees east latitude and 53.437 degrees north of the Greenwich meridian.
-It is bounded by Lamerd and Mehr counties from the south, Qir, Kazerun and Jahrom counties from the north, Larestan county from the northeast, and Evaz county from the east.
+It is bounded by Lamerd and Mohr counties from the south, Qir, Kazerun and Jahrom counties from the north, Larestan county from the northeast, and Evaz county from the east.
 Khonj is located at the beginning of a vast plain in the southern Zagros mountains.
 Its distance to the Persian Gulf is 90 km and Its height is 1044 meters.
 Khonj faces hot weather most days of the year.
 But at the same time, it is one of the rainiest areas of Fars province.

 Historical monuments

 The city of Khonj is considered one of the most significant historical cities of Fars province with more than 20 historical works from different periods that have been registered in the Iran National Heritage List.
 The works that have been identified so far include the pottery period of the Neolithic and the first millennium BC (Tel Khandaq, Kurde village, Tell Gap, Baghan village, Tell Korki and the six sites of Garmasht village) until today.